Napanee Fair

 39. Item of cross-stitch including plastic canvas under 20"

-40. Knitted or crocheted baby's jacket and hat
+40. Knitted or crocheted baby's article of clothing

 41. Knitted or crocheted tote or purse